 FiddleBopper Dave Favis-Mortlock

-When not making music, Dave is a geomorphological modeller currently based at Oxford University.
-He enjoys hypothesising, procrastinating (tho' he is thinking about giving this up), and being married to Jo.
+When not making music, Dave is a geomorphological modeller.
+He enjoys hypothesising, procrastinating (tho' he is thinking about giving this up), spending time with his two cats, and being married to Jo.